mina-deploy/mina/docs/deploying.md

 ### Step 3: Launch it

+A symlink called `current/` will be created to point to the active release.
-Invoke the commands queued up in the `to :launch` block.
+Invoke the commands queued up in the `on :launch` block.
 These often commands to restart the webserver process.
 Once this in complete, you're done!

     $